 The Master sneaks away with all the finesse of a cat armed with a laser gun.

 Sue: The Master is much more exciting to watch than the Doctor.
-He’s having his own little adventure this week and it’s much more engaging than watching the Doctor bickering with a bloody academic.
+He’s having his own little adventure this week.
+It’s certainly more engaging than the Doctor bickering with a bloody academic.

 Sue: Mind control: check.
-When will someone fling themselves from a high wall?
+Okay, so when does someone fling themselves off a high wall?

-Back at the complex, the Doctor places some Axonite in the cyclotron.
-The speed of light meter begins to rise.
+The Doctor places some Axonite in the cyclotron.
+The needle on the speed of light meter begins to rise.